Criteria and Guidelines for Accreditation as a Psychoanalytic Psychotherapist with IPSS

 Guidelines on the Experience of Personal Psychodynamic Psychotherapy/Psychoanalysis

 To achieve accreditation, the applicant will need to demonstrate substantial personal psychoanalytic psychotherapy or psychoanalysis with an accredited practitioner.
-Although it can be interpreted flexibly, this will normally have been for a minimum of 4 years in total, of which a minimum of two years (continuous) must have been once (or more) a week.
+Although it can be interpreted flexibly, this will normally have been for a minimum of 4 years in total, of which a minimum of two years (continuous) must have been twice (or more) a week.
 We would also expect a substantial overlap with the psychoanalytic clinical work for which the applicant wishes to be accredited.

 The applicant’s therapist(s) will normally have been an accredited psychoanalytic psychotherapist/psychoanalyst from the CPJA (UKCP) or BPC (or equivalent) and themselves have had at least five years post-qualification experience.
 This is a requirement in relation to the period of once (or more) weekly psychotherapy.